 This amount if sufficient for lower cakes 24-26 cm in diameter.
 If you are making a very high cake and you want to decorate it with buttercream on the outside as well, then use the amounts in the brackets.

-To prepare the pudding pour about a third of the milk and all the other ingredients into a pan and stir with a whisk until well combined.
-Add the remaining milk and gently turn up the heat continously stirring the mixture.
+To prepare the pudding, pour about a third of the milk and all the other ingredients into a pan and stir with a whisk until well combined.
+Add the remaining milk and gently turn up the heat continuously stirring the mixture.
 The pudding will start to thicken quite quickly once the milk warms up, keep stirring with a whisk.
 Don’t let the pudding boil as it will burn.
 Just beat a few times as it thickens and begins to bubble and then remove from the heat.
-Pour it into a separate dish and cover with grease proof paper placing it right down onto the pudding to prevent it from forming a skin.
+Pour it into a separate dish and cover with greaseproof paper placing it right down onto the pudding to prevent it from forming a skin.

 Making the buttercream